8bitbuddhist/PixelMaestro-Studio/docsrc/Preferences.rst

 The Maestro renderer displays all of the Maestro's Sections in a grid. *Grid width* sets the maximum number of Sections to display in each row.

+..
+Note:: You'll need to relaunch PixelMaestro Studio for this change to take effect.

 Show Options
 ------------